polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS trainer guide - SAP NetWeaver on Azure.md

 2. What if I need my cloud resources to access on-premises resources?

     **Potential Answer:** Microsoft supports a hybrid solution, with symmetry between on-premises applications and those on the public cloud.
 Azure virtual networks allow creating logically isolated environments in Azure and securely connecting them to on-premises datacenter.
-If customers need private, dedicated connection to Azure, they can ues ExpressRoute.
+If customers need private, dedicated connection to Azure, they can use ExpressRoute.

 3. Will Azure meet our security and compliance requirements?

     **Potential Answer:** Microsoft policy is to be fully transparent about security and compliance policies, procedures, and certifications.
-Customers can access comprehensive documentation covering security and compliance in Microsoft Azrue in public facing Azure Trust Center.
+Customers can access comprehensive documentation covering security and compliance in Microsoft Azure in public facing Azure Trust Center.

 4. Do I have to pay for resources when they are stopped?